Sv3n/pypatterngen/README.md

  * The implementation is cleaner and more pythonic.
 One single representation of a pattern is shared by all functions.
  * Integration with the wrapper around [DRAMPower 3.1](https://github.com/ravenrd/DRAMPower) is currently not available.
 In the future, these scripts should hook into the latest version of DRAMPower.
  * ILP generating functionality is removed.
-The GLPK wrapper was quite old and only worked on older machines.
+The GLPK wrapper we originally used was quite old and only worked on older machines.
 A more direct mapper to the CPLEX input files is preferable if we decide to re-implement it.
  * Conservative open-page patterns can be generated, related to the paper Goossens, Sven; Akesson, Benny; Goossens, Kees, "Conservative open-page policy for mixed time-criticality memory controllers," in Design, Automation & Test in Europe Conference & Exhibition (DATE), 2013 , vol., no., pp.525-530, 18-22 March 2013
 doi: 10.7873/DATE.2013.118 ([pdf](http://www.es.ele.tue.nl/~sgoossens/pub/goossens13-date.pdf), [ppt](http://www.es.ele.tue.nl/~sgoossens/pub/goossens13-date_presentation.pdf), [ieeexplore](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6513564))